mojoD/hack-spi/README.md

 ## SpiViz Documentation

-# Inserter - select from code snippet library
+# GetClips - select from code snippet library
 ## Sub-Project Goal
 + Build library of code snippets for Synths, Samples, Soundfont Instruments, OpenGL commands, Sonic Pi language elements, etc.
 + Create standard file dialog to select snippets from library and copy to clipboard.
 + Paste into Sonic Pi using existing clipboard paste functionality.
-+ Map calling of this Inserter file dialog to function key (F2 in Windows).
++ Map calling of this GetClips file dialog to function key (F2 in Windows).

-## Inserter Documentation
+## GetClips Documentation